 Share another viewpoint on the topic and be productive.
 Mention something you liked about the home or product under discussion.
 If you dislike it, say why, politely, and offer a helpful alternative.
 If you own something similar or made a similar choice in your home, tell us about it and perhaps share a link.

 Who decides to delete a comment or ban someone?

 Our community of managing editors.
 They spend each day deep in our sites, cultivating them and working to create a community of interesting things and helpful ideas.
 They know the culture of these sites better than anyone, and they are able to make judgments on whether a comment is helpful and practical criticism, or just petty attack.
 You may at times disagree with their judgment.
 That's fine.
 This network has its own unique culture and community, and the editors are part of that.

 I got banned!
 Can I get back in?

-If you had a comment deleted or you were banned, you can appeal our decision by submitting this form:
+If you had a comment deleted or you were banned, you can appeal our decision by contacting our tech team.

 I don't like someone's comment.
 Can I complain about it?

 First, check to see if you just disagree with their opinion.
 We want to encourage fair discussion and exchange, so if you just don't like someone else's opinion, that's not a good enough reason to complain.
 If they were mean, rude, off-topic, spamming, or doing something else that breaks our comment rules, you can notify us by using this form.